Ceramic-Blue-Tim/Guidelines/src/docs/source/good_practices.md

 #### Signal declaration

 About the same principles apply to signal declaration.
-Try to organise your signals by grouping according to their role.
-Here is another example
+Try to regroup your signals according to their role or connecting module.
+Here is another example.

 ```vhdl
     -- Clock --